tofis/DeepMoCap/README.md

 ### DMC3D

 The DMC3D dataset consists of multi-view IR-D and skeleton data as well as inertial and ground truth motion capture data.
-Specifically, 3 Kinect for Xbox One sensors were used to capture the IR-D and Kinect skeleton data along with 9 XSens MT \cite{paulichxsens} inertial measurement units (IMU) to enable the comparison between the proposed method and inertial MoCap approaches based on \cite{destelle2014low}.
-Further, a PhaseSpace Impulse X2 \cite{phasespace} solution was used to capture ground truth MoCap data.
+Specifically, 3 Kinect for Xbox One sensors were used to capture the IR-D and Kinect skeleton data along with 9 **XSens MT inertial** measurement units (IMU) to enable the comparison between the proposed method and inertial MoCap approaches.
+Further, a **PhaseSpace Impulse X2** solution was used to capture ground truth MoCap data.
 The preparation of the DMC3D dataset required the spatio-temporal alignment of the modalities (Kinect, PhaseSpace, XSens MTs).
-The setup \cite{alexiadis2017integrated} used for the Kinect recordings provides spatio-temporally aligned IR-D and skeleton frames.
+The setup used for the Kinect recordings provides spatio-temporally aligned IR-D and skeleton frames.

 |   Exercise    | # of repetitions  | # of frames  |  Type  |
 |  :---: |  :---: |  :---: |  :---: |